Mental Health During The Holidays: Reduce Stress And Prioritize Wellness

 Getty

-If you can’t have extended alone time, consider taking a few hours at night.
+If you can’t have extended alone time, consider taking a few hours at night for writing in a journal or doing something relaxing.
 For example, you might run yourself a bath with soaks and candles and listen to your favorite Christmas music, which can have a positive impact on mood.
-You can do whatever brings joy as long as you rest and practice relaxation strategies.
+You could eat nutritious food that you enjoy.
+Do whatever brings joy as long as you also rest and practice relaxation strategies.

 Holiday shopping can be a common stressor, even if it’s not the primary one.
 To give yourself a breather, consider changing how you shop for the holidays.
 For example, you might try ordering your groceries online or asking someone you love to pick up your items for you.
 You could also try shopping at less busy times, such as early in the morning or later in the evening, and not on weekends.